skip-mev/connect/oracle/config/README.md

 >
 > To generate custom side-car configs, use the `slinky-config` binary after running `make build`.
 Run `./build/slinky-config --help` to determine the relevant fields that can be set.
 >
-> Validator's running on a network that support's Slinky **must** run the oracle side-car and configure it into their application.
-Non-validator's can configure their oracle config's to be disabled, and the oracle side-car will not be run.
+> Validators running on a network that support's Slinky **must** run the oracle side-car and configure it into their application.
+Non-validators can configure their oracle config's to be disabled, and the oracle side-car will not be run.
 >
 > <div align="center">
 >